 Keep a journal for ideas.
 Give each idea an entry and document the process you go through with it.
 Again, this will help you see patterns.
 Tip on a tip: Since I know how busy life gets, use your Voice Memo app to capture your thoughts.
-Later, when you have time to sit down and write, you’ll have all your thoughts in one place.
+Later, when you have time to sit down and write, you’ll have all your ideas in one place.

 Food for Thought

-Don’t be afraid of daring challenges, take on to them, deep inside you know you are ready.
+Don’t be afraid of daring challenges.
+Take on to them; deep inside, you know you are ready.
 Set aside your limiting beliefs.
 Believe in yourself!
-Let the ideas in, take the ones you will enjoy doing and work for them.
+Let the ideas in, take the ones you will enjoy doing, and work for them.